-The castles of Great Britain are timeless relics of a proud heritage.
-From flamboyant Georgian structures to neo-gothic Victorian designs, castles continue to attract history-lovers and romantics from around the world.
+The castles of Great Britain and Ireland are timeless relics of a proud heritage.
+From flamboyant Georgian structures to neo-gothic Victorian designs, famous medieval castles continue to attract history-lovers and romantics from around the world.
 Castle vacations are in vogue and can be a romantic escape.
 There are plenty of castles to stay in Scotland, England and Wales.

-Some castles now lie in ruins but there are many castles that have been lovingly restored and reincarnated as luxurious hotels where ordinary travellers can experience a stay in a castle, living like a king or queen.
-Here is our pick of the most romantic.
+Some medieval castles now lie in ruins but there are many castles that have been lovingly restored and reincarnated as luxurious hotels and castle resorts where ordinary travellers can experience a stay in a castle, living like a king or queen.

 Built in the 12th century as a hunting lodge for the Bishop of Chichester, the castle has been enjoyed by both Queen Elizabeths I and II.